Affordable water features under £150 to bring tranquility

 • Not real wood

-Best affordable feature to blend in
+Best water feature under £150 to blend in

-Coming in five different sizes, this very affordable fountain is made in a lightweight solid pine
+Coming in five different sizes, this very affordable fountain is made in a lightweight solid pine frame and is the ideal modern water feature to spruce up your garden.

 Pros